ngohuudang/ngohuudang/README.md

 ### Hi 👋 , I'm Ngo Huu Dang

 - I’m currently a Junior at Ho Chi Minh University of Science
-- I'm developing myself every day, improving my knowledge and skills of programming to become a highly qualified data engineer
+- I'm developing myself every day, improving my knowledge and skills of programming to become a highly qualified data scientist

 ### Connect with me: